BlueCP/IBM_stop_the_traffik/README.md

-# IBM x Stop the Traffik Design History File (DHF)
+# IBM x Stop the Traffik

 ## Table of Contents
 1. [Introduction](#introduction)